-If you’re a small retailer you can handle returns easier when the volume of sales matches the scale of the business.
-In this setting, your returns management system is often manual.
+If you’re a small retailer you can handle online returns easier when the volume of sales matches the scale of the business.
+In this setting, your online returns management system is often manual.
 You might have one or two return people from the point of the contact requesting a return to the item being restocked and replaced or refunded.

-But that approach isn’t scalable and as your sales volume increases so do your returns management costs.
+But that approach isn’t scalable and as your eCommerce sales volume increases so do your returns management costs.

 To manage returns, eCommerce businesses typically add workers, increase or designate warehouse space for returns, and even establish separate departments just to handle returned products.